ashx3/web-scraping/README.md

 ![Web-Scraping](/images/web_scraping.jpg)

-In this project, we will scrape the list of all Walt Disney Movies in Wikipedia website.
-As we all know Wikipedia is the source of every known information, so we shall use it for the same.<br>
+In this project, we will scrape the list of all Walt Disney Movies in Wikipedia website.<br As we all know Wikipedia is the source of every known information, so we shall use it for the same.<br>
 __Target Website: https://en.wikipedia.org/wiki/List_of_Walt_Disney_Pictures_films__

 ![Wikipedia](/images/wiki_logo.jpg)